Likelihood-Based Inference with Separable Correlation Matrices: Likelihood-based inference

-We are primarily interested in two hypotheses tests concerning $\Sigma$, namely (a) $H_0$: Separable correlation v. $H_A:$ Non-separable correlation, and (b) $H_0:$ Separable covariance v. $H_A:$ Separable correlation.
-For both (a) and (b) we suggest using bootstrapped likelihood ratio tests since, as we shall see in the simulation results, classical likelihood ratio tests for (a) and (b) are in general very conservative.
-For testing (a) we assume that $n \geq p + q$ since otherwise the log-likelihood under the alternative is unbounded, implying the test would reject with probability one.
+Natural hypotheses to test are (a) $H_0$: Separable covariance v.\ $H_A$: Separable correlation, and (b) $H_0$: Separable correlation v.\ $H_A$: Unrestricted covariance.
+For both (a) and (b), parametric bootstrap likelihood ratio tests are recommended since, as the simulation results show, classical likelihood ratio tests are in general anti-conservative.
+Test (a) requires $n \geq p + rc$ since otherwise the log-likelihood under the alternative is unbounded, implying the test would reject with probability one.